dylanavery720/weather-report/README.md

 ### Dylan Avery

-To beging, clone this repo down, and `npm install`.
+To begin, clone this repo down, and `npm install`.
 Then `npm start`.